 Instead of allowing her to go to her parents' house in Reineh, her family had to rent an apartment far from their village and near Tel Aviv.
 Her brother and sister-in-law had to leave their jobs and homes in Reineh and move in with her, to act as volunteer guards.

 On 17 July 2016, during the final hearing of the prosecution's case, it was agreed that Tatour would be allowed to serve her house arrest in Reineh with her family, where she remains.

 While Tatour's arrest and trial have been emotionally trying experiences for both herself and her family, it has elevated her profile to an international level.
 Over 300 renowned writers, poets, translators, editors, artists, and public intellectuals, from Alice Walker and Richard Falk to Naomi Klein and Jacqueline Woodson, have joined together to call for Tatour's immediate release.
 PEN International has also taken up Tatour's case.

 Instead of being silenced by her run-in with the Israeli government, according to Mondoweiss, Tatour has spent the long hours of house arrest writing a new collection of poems that revolves around these experiences.

-The defense's case in Tatour's trial began on 6 September.
+The defense's case in Tatour's trial began on 6 September 2016.
 She was scheduled to testify in court that day, but her testimony was postponed to 9 November, when she testified and admitted to publishing the poem.
 The trial has since focused on issues with the police translation of the poem into Hebrew in comparison with expert translations.
-The last witnesses in Tatour's case will be called to the stand on 28 March and the verdict will likely be read a few months after.
+The last trial hearing was held on 27 April 2017.
+No date was set for when the verdict will be made.
 In the meantime, she remains under house arrest.